-Profile Data includes your username and password
+Profile Data includes your username and password.

-Usage Data Details of your previous qualifications, employment and educational history
+Usage Data Details of your previous qualifications, employment and educational history.

-Residence Data Information about your nationality and residency, and previous address if applicable
+Residence Data Information about your nationality and residency, and previous address if applicable.

 Health Data Information about medical, welfare or health conditions, including whether or not you have a learning disability or difficulty.

-Equal Opportunity Data Information about your race and ethnicity
+Equal Opportunity Data Information about your race and ethnicity.

 Marketing and Communications Data includes your preferences in receiving marketing from us and our third parties and your communication preferences.

-7.3 We also collect, use and share Aggregated Data such as statistical or demographic data for any purpose.
+7.3.
+We also collect, use and share Aggregated Data such as statistical or demographic data for any purpose.
 Aggregated Data may be derived from your personal data but is not considered personal data in law as this data does not directly or indirectly reveal your identity.
 For example, we may aggregate your Usage Data to calculate the percentage of users accessing a specific website feature.
 However, if we combine or connect Aggregated Data with your personal data so that it can directly or indirectly identify you, we treat the combined data as personal data which will be used in accordance with this privacy notice.

-7.4 We collect Special Categories of Personal Data about you (this includes details about your race or ethnicity, religion, information about your health).
+7.4.
+We collect Special Categories of Personal Data about you (this includes details about your race or ethnicity, religion, and information about your health).
 We may also collect any information about criminal convictions and offences.
 We do so with your specific consent in order to provide our educational services or comply with a legal obligation.

-8. How is your personal data collected?
+8. How your personal data is collected

-8.1 We use different methods to collect data from and about you including through:
+We use different methods to collect data from and about you including through: